tei187/github-discord-webhook/docs/configuration.md

 ### Messages
 `config/messages.php`

 This file defines message templates used for notifications sent by the application.
 Each template is associated with a specific event type and contains placeholders that can be dynamically replaced with actual data when the message is generated.
+Templates are grouped by service names, then by event types, ending with applicable message class name.

 ### Payloads
 `config/payloads.php`